-12. If voluntarily provided, notice: list any third-party documentation you are providing along with this This is to certify that the knowledge, and that the in for an emergency transfer. information provided on this form is true and correct to the best of my dividual named above in Item 1 meets the requirement laid out on this form I acknowledge that submission of false information could jeopardize program pasis for denial of admission, termination of assistance, or eviction.
+12. If voluntarily provide notice: d, list any third-party documentation you are providing along with this This is to certify that the incomplete consideration of the constant of the co e information provided on this form is true and correct to the best of my ndividual named above in Item 1 meets the requirement laid out on this form .
+I acknowledge that submission of false information could jeopardize program basis for denial of admission, termination of assistance, or eviction.
 Signature Signed on (Date)